Have you ever wanted to take an ATV tour in Iceland?

 Don’t feel scared that you will get wet because your gear won’t allow it.
 We were crossing the river and even driving in it and while it’s a great feeling when your feet touch the river, they won’t get cold or wet in the slightest.

 Magical Black Sand Beaches

-You were able to hear the waves crashing as well as the sound of the ATV atop the fine black sand… it really just felt surreal and is an experience I can hardly put into words.
+You were able to hear the waves crashing as well as the sound of the ATV atop the fine black sand.
+It just felt surreal and was an experience I can hardly put into words.

 If you’re experienced on an ATV, do try drifting on the beach (but if not, ask the instructor about it first).